-Why a Census?
 Every ten years, Saguaro National Park leads a citizen science Saguaro Census to study the long-term health and vitality of the park’s namesake cactus.
 Although we have studied saguaros at the park for many decades, beginning in 1990 scientists developed a new study to assess the overall conditions of saguaros across the entire park, including both the east and west districts.
 The saguaro census is meant to be repeated every ten years and coincides with the US Census.
 Beginning in late 2019 and continuing through late 2020, park scientists, staff, and citizen scientists collected data on tens of thousands of saguaros throughout the park.

-What Have We Learned So Far?
-It is too soon to know whether the number of saguaros has increased in Saguaro National Park since the estimated 1.9 million in 2010.
-We do know that some areas had increases in the big cacti, while others saw declines (see the "Results" section below).
+Preliminary analysis of the data indicate that the number of saguaros has increased slightly in Saguaro National Park since the estimated 1.9 million in 2010.
+We do know that about half of the 45 plots saw declines in saguaro numbers, while about half saw increases since 2010 (see the "Results" section below).
 The most saguaros found on a single study plot (each plot is about 10 acres) was 1,746.

 We hope that someday soon, when the pandemic is over and we feel safe, to celebrate with our volunteers and friends.
 We are very grateful for our volunteers and our sponsors: the Friends of Saguaro National Park, Western National Parks Association, and National Park Foundation.